 Facebook offers several features that you can use to market to your prospective clients for free.
 These include posting content, and even contests, that will get engagement from potential customers.
 While you don’t want to overwhelm individuals by posting too frequently, one to two times per day is recommended.

 While it is true that you will get the most exposure on Facebook through paid advertising (discussed below), the platform can still offer some quality leads completely without cost.
-The best free marketing for realtors on Facebook comes through genuine engagement.
+The best free real estate marketing on Facebook comes through genuine engagement.

-What kinds of content will people engage with?
+What kinds of Facebook posts create engagement?
 There is a rule of thumb that people like things make them feel smart, that are funny, or make them feel in the know.